Booligoosh/codetheweb.blog/_posts/2017-12-07-fullscreen-image-hero.md

 As always, if you need any help or have any feedback then just say so in the [comments below][comments] and I'll get back to you!

-If you found this article helpful, I'd really love it if you [shared it][share] or [signed up to the newsletter][newsletter] to recieve new posts in your inbox.
-If you do either/both of these things, you're officialy awesome and deserve a taco &#127790; &#127790; &#128640;
+If you found this article helpful, I'd really love it if you [shared it][share] or [signed up to the newsletter][newsletter] to receive new posts in your inbox.
+If you do either/both of these things, you're officially awesome and deserve a taco &#127790; &#127790; &#128640;

 Okay!
 Have fun, keep coding and I'll see you next time, where I'll be talking about [how to make and style a navigation bar using HTML & CSS][style-nav-bar].
 See you then!